The IKEA Ribba frame is a GREAT BUY but hanging Ribba frames can be SO CONFUSING. Until Now! Here’s how to hang Ikea Ribba frames.

 Just stick a 3M Command Strip, or two, to the wood block.
 Stick that wood block to the wall.
 Then hang the frame on that.
 You can see the command strips I’d use on Amazon.

 Just be sure to use a wood block that is long enough to cover most of the length of the frame.
-That way, you’ll avoid creating that dreaded hump along the top when hanging Ikea Ribba frame from the center.
+That way, you’ll avoid creating that dreaded hump along the top when hanging Ikea Ribba frames from the center.

-How To Hang IKEA Ribba Frame – Video
+How To Hang Ribba Frames – Video

 - 50 Best Disney Themed Gift Ideas for Adult Disney Lovers